swiprCS/CSGO-Newbie-Guide/README.md

 * [Smokes / Flashes / Molly's](http://sothatwemaybefree.com/) - Sothatwemaybefree has a really nice site showing common throws for both 64 and 128 tick servers (Valve Matchmaking & External Services).

+* [Utility Spreadsheet](https://docs.google.com/spreadsheets/d/1oPit6-oA4ydWOjyOpaLAI79fpsqUXXNp9jzeIl5n_Eg/edit?fbclid=IwAR2_KqUTGkQxJGzwfRpb5ZEwW75oX9r0r2dH5bpxBaWBpQGHu4FuoozY-Ig#gid=641289592) - A spreadsheet that has many of the most necessary lineups with videos on how to accomplish each.

 * [Aim Training Theory](https://www.reddit.com/r/GlobalOffensive/comments/3anjtd/how_to_train_your_aim_by_the_16_yo_semipro/) - From the mind of a semi pro.

 * [Noob to Pro](https://m.youtube.com/playlist?list=PLfIyu2flKmBCTgQdmDH0fiZUaagB4rD0_) - Step by step series on how to learn CS.